adampresley/sublime-view-in-browser/README.md

 ## Change History

+* 07/03/2013:
+   * Changes to support Sublime Text 3 and Python 3
 * 06/15/2013:
    * Backslashes in Windows are now converted to forward slashes when using a local server configuration.
 Closes <a href="https://github.com/adampresley/sublime-view-in-browser/issues/16">#16</a>